geosolutions-it/MapStore2/docs/developer-guide/integrations/users/geoserver.md

 # GeoServer integrations

-With the integration of MapStore you can create a fine grained access to the data and the services for the users
+## MapStore/GeoServer users integration

-## MapStore2 users  with Authkey
+MapStore can share users, groups an roles with GeoServer.
+This type of integration allows to setup a fine grained access to the data and the services based on MapStore groups and roles.

 This guide explains how to share users, groups and roles between MapStore and GeoServer.
 Applying this configurations will allow users logged in MapStore to be recognized by GeoServer.
 So security rules about restrictions on services, layers and so on can be correctly applied to MapStore users (also using [GeoFence](https://docs.geoserver.org/latest/en/user/extensions/geofence-server/index.html)).